simonmichael/hledger/doc/RELEASING.md

   - troubleshooting github workflow issues
   - followup work due to release mistakes, bugs in new features, or regressions

+- Hard/risky/intensive tasks should be early in the process;
+  during the final countdown, things should be easy.

 ## Release artifacts / value chain

 Higher things depend on lower things; when doing a release, work upward from the bottom.